mhindery/mh-structlog/README.md

 ## Usage

-The main function of this package is the `setup` function which should be called once as early as possible in your code.
-This function configures the loggers.
+To configure your logging, call the `setup` function, which should be called once as early as possible in your program execution.
+This function configures all loggers.

 ```python
 import mh_structlog as logging